Stanford Chaparral

 The Stanford Chaparral (also known as the Chappie) is a humor magazine published by students of Stanford University since 1899.

 History

-The Stanford Chaparral was established in 1899 by Bristow Adams.
-Published for more than 112 years, the Chappie is the third oldest continually published humor magazine in the world after Nebelspalter (1875–present) and the Harvard Lampoon (1876–present).
+The Stanford Chaparral was established in 1899 by Bristow Adams and Larrey Bowman.
+Published for more than 124 years, the Chappie is the third oldest continually published humor magazine in the world after Nebelspalter (1875–present) and the Harvard Lampoon (1876–present).
 The magazine's most recent brush with the national media was its feature in The New Yorker by Evan Ratliff.

 Traditions

 The Chappie is published six times during the academic year, or twice per quarter.
 There are a number of traditional issues, such as the Freshman Number published at the beginning of the school year, and the Big Game Number published on the week of the longstanding football matchup between Stanford and The University of California, Berkeley.
 In the early Spring, the Chaparral traditionally publishes an annual satire of The Stanford Daily, popularly termed the "Fake Daily."

 During the annual elections for student government, two of the magazine's writers traditionally run for president and vice-president of the student body.
 Despite running as a joke, candidates have won the executive race in the past.